kovacevicdejan/roulette/README.md

 # roulette
-A simple implementation of a roulette game, done in Java
+An implementation of a roulette game with options for generating selected numbers, balance tracking and simulation of ball movement in real life roulette, implemented in Java using the awt package.